jacubero/aws-architect-associate/docs/compute.rst

 `Resource Locations <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/resources.html>`_

-Security groups operate at the instance level.

-Security groups disallow all traffic unless there are specific allow rules for the traffic in the security group.
-They only provide for allow rules.

-Security groups evaluate all the rules on the group before deciding how to handle traffic.

-Changes to a security group take place immediately.

 For all new AWS accounts, 20 instances are allowed per region.
 However, you can increase this limit by requesting it via AWS support.